From Ralph Lauren to Rupert Sanderson: A Deep Dive into Kate Middleton’s Tonal Shoe Styling

-She styled her skirt with a matching Ralph Lauren turtleneck sweater, her favorite Ralph Lauren Celia pumps, a tiny DeMellier “Nano Montreal” bag, and a pair of ASOS twisted hoop earrings.
+She completed her outfit with a tiny DeMellier “Nano Montreal” bag and a pair of ASOS twisted hoop earrings.

 “Addiction is not a choice.
 No one chooses to become an addict.
 But it can happen to any one of us.
 None of us are immune.
 It is all too rarely discussed as a serious mental health condition and seldom do we take the time to uncover and fully understand its fundamental root causes,” she said during her speech.